garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Mage Other Attack
+'Category: Mage Other Attack

-Attack 1 at one of your Eyes.
+Attack 1 at one of your Eyes, consuming it.

 Reaction: When attacked, cast to redirect the attack to one of your Eyes.